 Saying thank you for reaching out is always positive.
-But you can also use appreciative empathy statements across the rest of your chat session, too.
+But you can also use appreciative empathy statements across the rest of your support interaction, too.
 Perhaps the customer has been patient with you, given you useful feedback, or been empathetic to your position, for example.

 In these instances, you should always let the customer know that you’re grateful for their attitude or effort.
 Recognising extra effort – and showing your appreciation – is a great way to leave the customer feeling valued.

 Create your own empathy statements

 To make effective empathy statements, you need to channel the cornerstones of empathy in a chat session: clarification, validation, reassurance and appreciation.

 Most importantly, you need authenticity.
 All empathy statements require authenticity to be effective.
 It’s not enough to parrot the same empathy statements to customers without any consideration for the way they’re actually feeling, or appreciation for the problems they’re facing.

 Why not put your newfound knowledge of empathy statements to use with a 30-day free trial of WhosOn?